Brigitte Bardot: From shy child to global icon

 By 15, however, she graced the cover of Elle magazine, launching a modelling career that soon led to film.

 Her allure extended far beyond French cinema.
-At 15, Bob Dylan is said to have written his first song about her, the never-released Song for Brigitte, while Andy Warhol painted her portrait.
+At 15, American singer-songwriter Bob Dylan is said to have written his first song about her, the never-released Song For Brigitte, while Andy Warhol painted her portrait.

 Bardot’s ability to subvert traditional gender roles made her not just a sex symbol, but a pop culture icon and a touchstone for shifting social attitudes.